Propaganda in China

-Propaganda in China refers to the use of propaganda by the Chinese Communist Party (CCP) or, historically, the Kuomintang (KMT) to sway domestic and international opinion in favor of its policies.
-Domestically, this includes censorship of proscribed views and an active promotion of views that favor the government.
-Propaganda is considered central to the operation of the CCP and the Chinese government, with propaganda operations in the country being directed by the CCP's Central Propaganda Department.
+Propaganda in China is used by the ruling Chinese Communist Party (CCP), and historically by the Kuomintang (KMT), to sway domestic and international opinion in favor of its policies.
+In the People's Republic of China (PRC), this includes censorship of proscribed views and active promotion of views that favor the government.
+Propaganda is considered central to the operation of the CCP and the government of the People's Republic of China, with propaganda operations in the country being directed by the CCP's Central Propaganda Department.

-Aspects of propaganda can be traced back to the earliest periods of Chinese history, but propaganda has been most effective in the twentieth and twenty-first centuries owing to mass media and an authoritarian government.
-The earliest Chinese propaganda tool also was an important tool in legitimizing the Kuomintang controlled Republic of China government that retreated from mainland China to Taiwan in 1949.

-Since the CCP took power in China, propaganda during the Mao era is known for its constant use of mass campaigns to legitimize the party and the policies of leaders.
-It was the first time the CCP successfully made use of modern mass propaganda techniques, adapting them to the needs of a country which had a largely rural and illiterate population.
-Today, propaganda in China is usually depicted through cultivation of the economy and Chinese nationalism.
+Aspects of propaganda can be traced back to the earliest periods of Chinese history, but propaganda has been most effective in the 20th and 21st centuries owing to mass media and an authoritarian government.
+Propaganda was an important tool in legitimizing the Nationalist government, which retreated to Taiwan in 1949.
+Propaganda during the Mao era was known for its constant use of mass campaigns to legitimize the party and the policies of leaders.
+It was the first time the CCP successfully used modern mass propaganda techniques, adapting them to the needs of a country with a largely rural and illiterate population.
+Contemporary propaganda in the PRC is usually depicted through cultivation of the economy and Chinese nationalism.
+Under the general secretaryship of Xi Jinping, propaganda in media has become more prevalent and homogeneous.

 Terminology

+While the English word usually has a pejorative connotation, the Chinese word xuānchuán (宣传 "propaganda; publicity", composed of xuan 宣 "declare; proclaim; announce" and chuan 傳 or 传 "pass; hand down; impart; teach; spread; infect; be contagious") The term can have either a neutral connotation in official government contexts or a pejorative one in informal contexts.
+The term is not used for censorship, as it might connote in other parts of the world.

+Xuānchuán first appeared in the 3rd-century historical text Records of the Three Kingdoms where its usage referred to the dissemination of military skills.
+In pre-modern times, the term was used to refer to dissemination of ideas and information by ruling elites.
+The meaning of "to explain something to someone, or to conduct education" might first appeared in Ge Hong's (c.
+320) Baopuzi criticism of effete scholars who Emperor Zhang of Han (r.
+75–88) extravagantly rewarded.

+These various gentlemen were heaped with honors, but not because they could breach walls or fight in the fields, break through an enemy's lines and extend frontiers, fall ill and resign office, pray for a plan of confederation and give the credit to others, or possess a zeal transcending all bounds.
+Merely because they expounded an interpretation [xuanchuan] of one solitary classic, such were the honors lavished upon them.
+And they were only lecturing upon words bequeathed by the dead.
+Despite their own high positions, emperors and kings deigned to serve these teachers.